Structural Weakness in Investigations: Hidden Flaws That Escalate Organizational Risk

 letting one strong personality shape the frame

-When investigators hear the wrong story first, they unconsciously filter subsequent information through it.
+When investigators hear the wrong story first, they unconsciously filter subsequent information through it — a pattern closely related to what can be described as Assumption Drift: The Quiet Force That Weakens Investigations.

 A structurally strong investigation treats interview order as an intentional strategy — not a scheduling convenience.